 The Association has determined to entrust the descendants, also referred to as the ‘Remembrance Group’, with the future carriage of the Association.

-The current Executive of the Association is actively seeking to broaden the awareness of the history and operational activities of the 2nd / 3rd Anti-Aircraft Regiment in particular and the role of Anti-Aircraft units in general through the development of this website and its associated links.
+The current Executive of the Association is actively seeking to broaden the awareness of the history and operational activities of the 2/3rd Light Anti-Aircraft Regiment in particular, and the role of Australian WWII Anti-Aircraft units in general, through the development of this website and its associated links.

-The number of surviving original members of the Regiment Association is now less than 30.
-In addition, some 20 widows of former Regiment members continue to be members of the Association, and there are also almost 100 members of the 'Remembrance Group'.
+There are now no surviving original members of the Regiment, although a number of widows of former Regiment members continue to be members of the Association, and there are also almost 100 members of the ‘Remembrance Group’.